efeelize/eng/bec/speaking_notes.md

 - attract new/potential clients and Keep promoting Adhensiveness of Users
 - change the stable concept of clients

+***Q:how to main tain a good relationship with superior?***
+- keep regualr contact:weekly talk/report dailywork
+- festival greeting:it is a good way to show our care and good wishes
+- recreational activities

+***Q:how to ensure effective communication between different departments on the same project.***
+- hold regular team meetings
+- set a special group
+- share up-to-date infomation
+- it is necessary to hold regular meetings and align with same target.
+- report the current progress
+- keep every teammate posted about the current progress
+- organize team building activities
+- appoint an experienced leader

 ## 2.3)the factors of ...to... 影响因素
 ### 1）套路